real-itu/REAL_website/content/authors/Rodrigo Moreno/_index.md

 ---
 # Display name
-title: Kasper Støy
+title: Rodrigo Moreno

 authors:
-- Kasper Støy
+- Rodrigo Moreno

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Full Professor
+role: Postdoc
-user_groups: ["Professors"]
+user_groups: ["Postdocs"]

 # Organizations/Affiliations to show in About widget
 organizations: